 Instructions and forms for submitting your Independent Study are now available on the website.
 For the other IMP options (Portfolio, Site-based Inquiry, Collaborative Student/Faculty Inquiry or Mentored Directed Essay) confer with your mentor for the completion processes.

 An Overview of IMP Options

 The IMP can take many forms depending upon your areas of interest and available timeframe.
 IMPs can grow out of your coursework, work experiences, or take the form of an original inquiry or project of your design.
 Most IMP options involve sharing your completed project with faculty, peers, friends and family at the end of the semester.
 The pdf version of A Guide to the Integrative Master's Project can be found here.
-(Please open link in Firefox or Safari.)

 The Independent Study is an original work that you initiate, often growing out of a meaningful course assignment or an idea, question, or experience rooted in a fieldwork or work setting.
 Students work with a faculty mentor who has expertise in the particular area of study.
 The Independent Study usually includes two semesters of research and writing, and is most closely aligned with a traditional master’s thesis.
 Independent Studies are made accessible to the public though the Bank Street Library's online catalogue.